APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

   * No discernible norm was violated
 - Code as `multiple` if:
   * More than one norm violation applies
-- An institutional norm violation undermines or contradicts core values, expectations, or ethical standards—even if no specific written policy was technically broken
+- An institutional norm violation undermines or contradicts core values, expectations, or ethical standards of the institution—even if no specific written policy was technically broken
-- This captures harm or dysfunction beyond technical rules—factors that erode trust, equity, or accountability
+- This captures harm or dysfunction beyond technical rules—factors that erode trust, equity, or accountability within a campus community
+- Looking for soft failures (e.g., passive admin neglect), structural problems (e.g., uneven enforcement), moral or reputational failures, and/or institutional and organizational responsibility to self-regulate (e.g. self-governance failures)
+- These violations may contribute to a hostile environment by totality of circumstances (a case for submitting a report for every incident even if on its own it doesn’t meet the school or federal policy violation threshold)

 **Required Verification:**
 - Verify that norm violations specifically relate to THIS incident
 - Verify the norm violation category with direct quotes from sources
-- Distinguish between technical policy violations and ethical/normative violations
+- If applicable, distinguish between technical policy violations and ethical/normative violations

 ---